patrickceg/docker-meetup/PITCHME.md

 # Demo: Basic Linux Container

-* Omit the _sudo_ calls from samples if running Docker for Windows or don't otherwise use sudo
+* Omit the _sudo_ calls from samples if running Docker for Windows or don't otherwise have sudo

 +++